J9465812/PhysiCalc/README.md

 ### Windows
-PhysiCalc can be installed and run on Windows using an .exe installer under releases.
+PhysiCalc can be installed and run on Windows using the .exe installer under releases.

 ### Macintosh
 Due to Apple's increasing strict limits on downloaded executables.
 I will not provide a bash script or installer for PhysiCalc.
-The stand-alone .jar file can still be run from the terminal as shown above provided you have java installed.
+The stand-alone .jar file can still be run from the terminal as shown below provided you have java installed.

 ## Execution from Terminal or Command Line
 PhysiCalc can be run from the command line or terminal.

 To run it open the command line or terminal and navigate to the folder containing the .jar file and type the command **java -jar physicalc-x.x.x.jar**.
-To terminate the program, press ctrl+c.